jquenee/easy-booking/README.md

 # easy-booking
 Simple booking solution with Ruby on Rails.
-This calendar principle is to organize online booking for a place managed by a group of contact.
+This calendar principle is to organize online booking managed by a group of contacts.
 Those contacts access to this website by a single password.
 A contact can book for his friend or himself a room.
 Contacts list is pre-fixed by setting.
-When a booking is recorded an email a sent to all contacts.
+When a booking is recorded, an email is sent to all contacts.

 # INSTALLATION GUIDE